 The Pollution Prevention and Control (Scotland) Regulations 2012 (PPC 2012) came into force on 7 January 2013.
 However, operators with existing PPC Permits will continue to operate under the Pollution Prevention and Control (Scotland) Regulations 2000 as amended until 7 January 2014.
 New operators will be permitted under the new 2012 regulations.

 Operators who wish to operate an installation prescribed within Schedule 1 or 2 of the Pollution Prevention and Control (Scotland) Regulations 2012 must apply to SEPA for a permit.

 The range of activities that require a permit is fairly broad, from relatively small industrial activities through to power stations, refineries and some waste activities.

-If you believe that you currently operate or may wish to operate an activity that might be covered by the Pollution Prevention and Control (PPC) regime then it is best to talk about your work with a member of staff located within your local SEPA office.
+If you believe that you currently operate or may wish to operate an activity that might be covered by the Pollution Prevention and Control (PPC) regime then it is best to talk to us.
+You can contact us using the online contact form.